OIII arc in Gemini

 The bright object at the lower right is SH2-274.

-Follow this link for an annotated presentation of the mentioned objects.
+Click on the image for a full scale version or follow this link for an annotated presentation of the mentioned objects.

 OIII arc in Gemini in [OIII] light